 Closure Period

-Specified period of time during which the record is subject to restrictions on provision of access to staff and/or the public may be dictated by statutory requirements or by the authority’s policy.
+Specified periods of time during which the record is subject to restrictions on provision of access to staff and/or the public may be dictated by statutory requirements or by the authority’s policy.
 Any closure period should comply with current legislation on access to information – including the Data Protection Act and GDPR.

 Common Practice